TaxiService/seasoning/README.md

 # seasoning
-modular waybar modules to make a spicy clock, i guess?
+waybar modules to make a spicy clock, i guess?